Scille/parsec-cloud/docs/rfcs/1011-non-blocking-invite-transport.md

 - get steps

 Methods:
-- claimer join attempt
+- claimer join greeting attempt
-- greeter join attempt
+- greeter join greeting attempt
-- claimer cancel attempt
+- claimer cancel greeting attempt
-- greeter cancel attempt
+- greeter cancel greeting attempt

 ### Step

-A step corresponds to the exchange of two messages between the peers in the context of an attempt.
+A step corresponds to the exchange of two messages between the peers in the context of a greeting attempt.

 A step is identified by:
 - organization id
-- attempt id
+- greeting attempt id
 - step count

 Immutable properties: